 Lack of Synergy: How Much OTCs and Pharmaceuticals Differ

-CASE STUDY, Pfizer’s Nexium: Pfizer announced their agreement with AstraZeneca for acquiring Nexium OTC rights in August 2012 (link: goo.gl/mD2Jyi).
-Part of their agreement included that Pfizer would ultimately win FDA approval in March 2014 (link: goo.gl/2fwpo6).
+CASE STUDY, Pfizer’s Nexium: Pfizer announced theirq agreement with AstraZeneca for acquiring Nexium OTC rights in August 2012.
+Part of the agreement included that Pfizer would ultimately win FDA approval in March 2014.
 Per Pfizer, the adjusted Research & Guidance Expense increased by $250M.
-After the FDA approval and routine labeling process, Pfizer utilized its core competency in consumer products: branding, advertising, marketing, pricing and retail/distribution channels.
+After the FDA approval and routine labeling process, Pfizer utilized its core competency in consumer products: branding, advertising, marketing, pricing, and retail/distribution channels.

 The Power of Private-Labeling & the Move-Away from Traditional Brands

 A possibility of Pfizer’s lackluster growth in their Consumer Healthcare division is the drastic change in consumer preferences and how consumers get what they want.
-There has been an explosion of natural, healthy and authentic products all delivered right to your door dubbed “digitally native vertical brand,” (see: $1B Dollar Shave Club, AmazonBasics, $310M Bonobos, $1B+ Warby Parker).
+There has been an explosion of natural, healthy, and authentic products all delivered right to your door dubbed “digitally native vertical brand,” (ie. $1B Dollar Shave Club, AmazonBasics, $310M Bonobos, $1B+ Warby Parker).